Top Stories

 Procurement Notice–State Pharmaceuticals Corporation of Sri Lanka

-I wish to inform you that, the Chairman, Departmental Procurement Committee of the State Pharmaceuticals Corporation of Sri Lanka has invited sealed bids for supply of following items to the Ministry of Health.
+I wish to inform you the Chairman, Ministry Procurement Committee of the Ministry of Health & Mass Media Indigenous Medicine has invited sealed bids for supply of following items to the Department of Health Services.

 Bid Number | Closing Date & Time | Item Description | Non – refundable Bid Fee (LKR) |